Nanny of the Maroons: The Jamaican Maroons

 The maroons are descendants of West Africans, mainly people from the Akan.
 They were known as Coromantie or Koromantee, and were considered ferocious fighters.
 A number of the enslaved originated from other regions of Africa, including Nigeria, the Congo and Madagascar.
-However, the origin of at least half of the enslaved African people in Jamaica during the early English colonisation of the island is uncertain.
+However, at least half of the enslaved African people in Jamaica during the early English colonisation of the island were also Asante in origin, as shown in maternal genetics, linguistics and cultural evidence.

 After being brought to Jamaica in the course of the Transatlantic slave trade, many enslaved Africans fled from the oppressive conditions of plantations and formed their own communities of free black people in Jamaica in the rugged, hilly interior of the island.
 People who escaped from slavery joined these Maroon communities in the mountains of eastern Jamaica, or the Cockpit Country in the west of the island.
 Up to the 1650s under Spanish rule, enslaved Africans escaped and intermarried with the native islanders, the Taíno or Arawak, in their communities in the Blue Mountains (Jamaica), located in Portland Parish and Saint Thomas Parish, Jamaica, in the eastern end of the island.

-The Maroons were escaped slaves.
-They ran away from their Spanish-owned plantations when the British took the Caribbean island of Jamaica from Spain in 1655.
+Many Maroons were escaped slaves, who ran away from their Spanish-owned plantations when the British took the Caribbean island of Jamaica from Spain in 1655.
+However, many modern-day Maroons believe that The Maroons of Nanny Town belonged to a separate group that existed in the Mountains prior to 1655.
+They state that Queen Nanny's Maroons date back to the Tainos fleeing to the Blue Mountains when the Spaniards first arrived in Jamaica.
+Maroon oral history maintains that her family arrived in 1640 and joined the existing Maroons, whose community allegedly existed about 150 years before the Spanish fled Jamaica.